-The New Member Program of AOII, much like the educational mission of Alpha Omicron Pi, is all centered on a promise.
+AOII’s New Member Program, much like the educational mission of Alpha Omicron Pi, is centered on a promise.
 This mutual agreement between new members and AOII helps our organization to grow and flourish, all while ensuring the development and integrity of our members.

-A Membership Information Form (MIF) is our easy-to-use, electronic form that provides information on a Potential New Member to a collegiate chapter for recruitment.
-All members in good standing are encouraged to participate in this process that benefits both the chapter and the PNM.
+A Membership Information Form (MIF) is our easy-to-use, electronic form that provides information on a Potential New Member (PNM) to a collegiate chapter for recruitment.
+All initiated members of AOII, in good standing, are encouraged to participate in this process that benefits both the chapter and the PNM.
 Collegiate members are allowed to submit MIFs for chapters other than their own.

 Hello!
 The Tau Delta chapter of Alpha Omicron Pi is so excited to welcome future new members and friends this fall!
 The greek community at Birmingham Southern is a special one, encouraging members to be leaders on campus, strive for academic excellence, and support one another in these pursuits.
 As a new student on campus, recruitment is a great way to meet new friends, connect with the school, and expose yourself to the endless opportunities Greek life has to offer.
 “Going Greek” was one of the best decisions I’ve ever made and has helped me grow into the strong leader and loyal friend I am today.
 During my time with my sisters I have laughed until I cried, gained confidence in my abilities, and found my forever friends.
 My sisters inspire me to be my absolute best, and that is why Alpha Omicron Pi is my home.
 I cannot wait to show you all that Greek life has to offer, and share more about the love that my sisters and I have for AOII.
 To sign up for recruitment, use the link on this webpage or visit the BSC Panhellenic website.
 Please reach out to us if you have any additional questions!!
 Alpha Love, Luci Smitherman Vice President of Membership Recruitment